Continuing Education Activity

 Antipsychotics should be avoided during pregnancy, especially in the first trimester, and should be used only if the benefits outweigh the risks of treatment.
 Antipsychotics are secreted in breast milk, and it is advisable to avoid breastfeeding.

-Some antipsychotics can be monitored for a plasma therapeutic range.
-It is recommended to monitor plasma concentrations at a trough, which is at a minimum of 12 hours after the prior dose, and best at 20 to 24 hours after the last dose.
+Some antipsychotics can be monitored for a therapeutic range in the plasma.
+It is recommended to monitor plasma concentrations at a trough, at a minimum of 12 hours after the prior dose, and best at 20 to 24 hours after the last dose.
 Most antipsychotics do not have a well-defined dose-response curve.

 Haloperidol has a therapeutic range of 2 to 15 ng/ml, chlorpromazine has a range of 30 to 100 ng/ml, and perphenazine has a range of 0.8 to 2.4 ng/ml.